Home » Divorce and Family law Blog » California Divorce Mediation Complete Guide (2026)

 While the divorce is complete, unexpected life experiences may require a modification of the agreements.

-These circumstances may include a drop in come, changes in employment, or a shift in parental obligations.
+These circumstances may include a drop in income, changes in employment, or a shift in parental obligations.

-Regardless, the courts can assess the situation and altar the document on factors like child support, custody, or even spousal support.
+Regardless, the courts can assess the situation and alter the document on factors like child support, custody, or even spousal support.

 Having both parties come to the table prepared and willing to collaborate on tackling issues is crucial.
 Consider these tips for a successful mediation session:

-Divorce mediation has proven to be an effective method for conflict resolution because it avoids the hassle and cost of traditional litigation.
+Divorce mediation has proven to be an effective method for conflict resolution because it empowers families, parties and children of the divorce.

 In California, divorce mediation is usually between 3 to 6 months long.
 This is contingent on the intricacies of the case and the willingness of both parties to work collaboratively.